 I’m not sure how you’re defining blue chip and how you’re arriving at those numbers, but your premise is backed up by looking at the recruiting rankings for the East teams over the last five years, courtesy of 247Sports:

 2016: 6 12 14 25

 2013: 11 3 26 18

 Average 6.8 11.2 13.6 20.0

-There were remarks about the talent base on last year’s team, and my response was always to say there was a lot of talent on the team, it was just inexperienced.
-The smoking crater that was the 2013 signing class, probably the worst of the Mark Richt era, left a team largely devoid of good seniors and redshirt juniors on last year’s team.
+There were remarks about the talent base on the 2016 team, and my response was always to say there was a lot of talent on the team, it was just inexperienced.
+The smoking crater that was the 2013 signing class, probably the worst of the Mark Richt era, left a team largely devoid of good seniors and redshirt juniors on the team last season.

 Well, that class is almost out of the system.
 The core of this team begins with the 2014 class, the first full one after the arrival of Jeremy Pruitt and those defensive staffers, who were very good recruiters.
 For all the kvetching about Georgia only having one player drafted this year – in large part because Nick Chubb and company stuck around – I have a feeling subsequent drafts will reflect a strong talent base.

 While I agree that Georgia and Florida are the prohibitive favorites, I wouldn’t put Georgia that high over Florida, mainly because of the concerns the Bulldogs have.